 Excel Solver Help

-This web eBook provides Help for the basic Solver included with Excel 2010 and Excel 2013 for Windows, and Excel 2011 for Mac.
+This web eBook provides Help for the basic Solver included with Excel 2010, Excel 2013 and Excel 2016 for Windows and Excel 2011 for Mac, and for the Solver add-in available for Excel Online in Office 365, SharePoint and Excel on iPad.

 In Excel, Solver is part of a suite of commands sometimes called what-if analysis tools.
 With Solver, you can find an optimal (maximum or minimum) value for a formula in one cell — called the objective cell — subject to constraints, or limits, on the values of other formula cells on a worksheet.
 Solver works with a group of cells — called decision variable cells — that participate in computing the formulas in the objective and constraint cells.
 Solver adjusts the values in the decision variable cells to satisfy the limits on constraint cells and produce the result you want for the objective cell.